-- 2.7.2 The GLA receive financial information from the Education and Skills Funding Agency (ESFA) about the financial health of providers following each national finance return. - 2.7.3 All financial health assessments received are reviewed as part of the ongoing provider monitoring arrangements. - 2.7.4 In respect of funded providers, the GLA has set out performance management arrangements including action to address weakness in financial health where this impacts on the funds delegated to the Mayor.
+- 2.7.1 The following arrangements were applied to ensure appropriate financial checks and due diligence as part of the grant allocation and procurement processes. - 2.7.2 The GLA received financial information from all providers in scope for funding for 2019/20.
+This information included the last published financial statements. - 2.7.3 A financial health assessment was made by the GLA Finance team on the basis of this information and the outcomes were reported to the AEB Mayoral Board. - 2.7.4 In respect of funded providers, the GLA has set out performance management arrangements including action to address weakness in financial health where this impacts on the funds delegated to the Mayor.